-JOBURG FOR INTROVERTS is a guide for those of us who just want to find a quiet spot in this frenetic city and be left alone.
+JOBURG FOR INTROVERTS is a guide for those of us who just want to find a quiet spot and be left alone.
 Next up is Riversands Farm Village in Midrand…

 During the higher levels of lockdown I went on the hunt for outdoor spaces that weren’t filled with hoards.
-My usual haunts like The Wilds and Modderfontein became incredibly busy (and still are; I no longer go to Modderfontein as it’s just too crowded).
+My usual haunts like The Wilds and Modderfontein became incredibly busy (The Wilds has since normalised, but I no longer go to Modderfontein).

 I decided to look further afield – I even went north.

 To my surprise, I ended up discovering a few places that are good for my soul: one of them is Riversands Farm Village in Midrand (another one, near Woodmead, is going to be selfishly kept secret).
 The last time I ventured to this far-northern part of Jo’burg was in 2017 when I wrote about a gold-domed Russian Orthodox church.

 Riversands Farm Village makes you feel like you’ve almost escaped the city.
 It had its beginnings as a free-range chicken farm in the 1940s (when the whole area was just farmland) and you can still get their famous chicken pies (I’ve yet to have one, admittedly).
 The main area has farm paraphernalia like vintage tractors, and spades hanging on walls – there’s also a huge, wooden statue of a Native American man, which confuses me.

 Do not go there on a Sunday as they have a ‘bustling’ market.
 Just that word, ‘bustling’, should put you off.
 Rather get there very early on a Saturday – most places will be closed but the Broken Mill Café is open from 7am Tuesday to Sunday and you’ll find strong coffee (or, as it’s known in our house, ‘magic juice’).
 They use a brand called AVANTi which is pretty decent.